julie-ng/MCW-Big-data-and-visualization/Whiteboard design session/WDS student guide - Big data and visualization.md

 Margie's Travel (MT) provides concierge services for business travelers.
 In an increasingly crowded market, they are always looking for ways to differentiate themselves and provide added value to their corporate customers.

 MT is investigating ways that they can capitalize on their existing data assets to provide new insights that provide them a strategic advantage against their competition.
-In planning their product, they heard much fanfare about machine learning and came up with the idea of using predictive analytics to help customers best select their travels based on the likelihood of a delay.
-When reviewing their customer transaction histories, they discovered that their most premium customers often book their travel within 7 days of departure.
+In planning their product, they heard much fanfare about machine learning and came up with the idea of using **predictive analytics to help customers best select their travels based on the likelihood of a delay**.
+When reviewing their customer transaction histories, they discovered that their most premium customers often book their travel **within 7 days of departure**.
 In speaking with customer service, they learned that these customers often ask questions like, "I don't have to be there until Tuesday, so is it better for me to fly out on Sunday or Monday?"

 While there are many factors that customer service uses to tailor their guidance to the customer (such as cost and travel duration), MT believes an innovative solution might come in the form of giving the customer an assessment of the risk of encountering flight delays.
 For low risk flights, the customer may choose to book with a narrower travel window, giving them more precious time at home and less on the road spent arriving too early to a destination.
 MT is interested in applying data science to the problem to discover if the weather forecast coupled with their historical flight delay data could be used to provide a meaningful input into the customer's decision-making process.